Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 request size to 10MB.

-In simple words, we cannot upload files greater than 10MB in size given the above configuration.
+In simple words, we cannot upload files larger than 10MB using the above configuration.

 Enable Configuration Properties